 Is your telehealth platform secure and HIPAA-compliant?

-We use a HIPAA-compliant service from Google called G-Suite.
-The video chat tool from G-Suite is called Google Meet, and it is secure and confidential.
-We will send you a link to a specific Google Meet room for your session.
-Some of our practioners use a HIPAA-compliant version of Zoom, which will be secure and password-protected.
+We use HIPAA-compliant services from Google (G-Suite) and Zoom.
+The video chat tool from G-Suite is called Google Meet, and both it and Zoom are secure and confidential.
+We will send you a link to a specific, password-protected room for your session.

 Will I need special equipment to do a therapy session or interview online?